 The study area includes a diverse range of geological formations, animals, and plants.
-The major geographic regions for the solar study area include the Columbia Basin, Okanogan Highlands, Blue Mountains, Northern Cascades, and Southern Washington Cascades.
+The major geographic regions for the onshore wind study area include the Columbia Basin, Okanogan Highlands, Blue Mountains, Northern Cascades, Southern Washington Cascades, Puget Trough, Coast Ranges, and Olympic Peninsula.
 Each of these regions has a unique geological history that has formed the current landscape.
 Geographical regions are linked to unique geological conditions, which also play an important role in archaeological site formation.
 The presence of an archaeological site requires not only past human activity resulting in the deposition of physical objects or remains, but the geological conditions at the time of deposition and in subsequent years must allow for the preservation of those materials.